Ogling: Boys Will Be Boys?

 But those in relationships behaved differently.
 They looked more quickly away from attractive faces, using subtle mechanisms to rein in a wandering eye.
 As if to say, “Tempt me not!”

 On the other hand, when University of Kentucky researchers made it difficult to focus on good-looking faces, people tried harder to see the forbidden fruit.
 And afterward, they felt less satisfied with their partners and found cheating more appealing.

 Or as Dr. Maner, the lead researcher put it, “We shouldn’t want our partner to be looking at lots of other people, because that’s bad for the relationship.
 At the same time,” he continued, “preventing them from looking doesn’t help either, and can backfire.”

 Ogling is not simply a “boys will be boys” phenomenon.
 Many men are more centered on relationship-guarding than eyeballing the curves that pass by.

-Posted on August 15, 2011, in gender, men, objectification, psychology, relationships, sex, women and tagged gender, men, men's health, objectification, ogling, psychology, relationships, sex, sexuality, women.
+Posted on August 15, 2011, in gender, men, objectification, psychology, relationships, sex and sexuality, women and tagged gender, men, men's health, objectification, ogling, psychology, relationships, sex and sexuality, sexuality, women.
 Bookmark the permalink.
-4 Comments.
+7 Comments.